Skip to content

 Farmer and market impact

-BIRDC's impact is tied to farmer training, banana processing capacity, Tooke product markets, and circular use of banana materials.
+BIRDC's impact is tied to farmer training, banana processing capacity, Tooke product markets, and the circular use of banana materials.

 140 tonnes

-Daily processing capacity
+Stated daily processing capacity

 1B+ UGX